7 Make-Ahead Breakfasts Even Novice Cooks Can Master

 If a busy morning means your breakfast routine is more slamming coffee than sitting for food, consider this: A new study in the American Heart Association journal Circulation found that people who eat breakfast daily are less likely to have high cholesterol and blood pressure, while those who skip the morning meal in favor of grazing until lunch are more likely to be obese or be diagnosed with diabetes.
 The good news is that committing to a square meal doesn’t have to mean channeling your inner Martha Stewart at 7 a.m.
 These easy breakfast ideas can be made the night—or weekend—before.

 1. CHIA PUDDING

 Move over, quinoa.
 The latest superfood to get serious attention is the chia seed, which swells when soaked overnight in milk or rice milk to create a velvety, filling pudding.
-Prep the pudding in a mason jar or Tupperware and top it with chopped fruit, dried nuts, or a drizzle of honey, and your portable breakfast is good to go.
+Prep the pudding in a mason jar or plastic container and top it with chopped fruit, dried nuts, or a drizzle of honey, and your portable breakfast is good to go.